questdb/rust-maven-plugin/README.md

 The plugin can be configured to build in release mode by setting `<release>true</release>` in the `<configuration>` block.

+Building `--release` will cut down binary size considerably and should be taken into consideration when shipping binaries in `.jar` files.

 ## Specifying Crate Features

 The equivalent of `cargo build --features feat1,feat2,feat3` is